Marriage Counselling Brisbane

 What I commonly see in people coming for relationship counselling are:-

-1) communication diffulties – couples often don’t feel they can say what they want to say, or feel they aren’t being heard.
+1) communication difficulties – couples often don’t feel they can say what they want to say, or feel they aren’t being heard.

-2) conflict – when genuine attempts to deal with problems just seems to sink couples into further conflict and fears for the future of their relationship.
+2) conflict – when genuine attempts to deal with problems just seem to sink couples into further conflict and fears for the future of their relationship.

 3) loss of intimacy – when there doesn’t seem to be that spark any more, and couples stop reaching out for tenderness and loving contact.

 4) sexual problems – these can take many forms.
 But the good news is that by addressing intimacy and trust in relationship counselling, sexual problems can be overcome and lead to greater intimacy than was thought possible.

 5) affairs – when one or both partners have found themselves seeking intimacy somewhere else.
 This requires both partners to engage in healing deep wounds, restoring trust, and changing the patterns that existed in the marriage before the affair.
 It can be done!